 This huge overhaul turns Fallout 3 into a survivalist nightmare.
 Enemies are tougher, weapons are more powerful, ammo is scarce and you'll have to eat, drink and sleep to stay alive.
 Fortunately, you're given a host of new skills to help you cope, including the perfectly implemented, if unexplained ability to use your AP points to enter bullet time.
 Depending on how high your charisma is you can also recruit up to 5 followers, and kit them out to form your own personal roaming death squad.
 Wanderer's Edition (opens in new tab) changes the game a lot, but almost all of the new features can be tweaked or turned off completely, so you can simply discard updates you don't like.
 This mod is especially effective when used in combination with Mart's superb Mutant Mod.
 This mod won't work without Fallout Script Extender (opens in new tab), so be sure to grab that first.

 Once you notice the animation flaws in Fallout 3, you can't unnotice them.
 From the rigid idle poses to the way soldiers seem to break their own wrists when aiming assault rifles, there are dozens of immersion breaking niggles throughout the game.
-Professional animator, Alendor, decided to hone his skills and fix one of his favourite games at the same time with this mod.
-It's a work in progress, but the changes made so far are so good it's already worth a download.
+Professional animator, Alendor, decided to hone his skills and fix one of his favourite games at the same time with Fallout 3 Re-Animated (opens in new tab).

 Fallout 3's NPCs are a huge improvement on Oblivion's potato-faced citizens, but many still linger uncomfortably in the uncanny valley.
-Project Beauty replaces many of the faces with carefully tailored high resolution versions designed to fix unnatural complexions, add detail and generally make everyone look more like people, and less like weird, plastic-faced Autons.
+Fallout 3 Redesigned (opens in new tab) (formerly known as Project Beauty) replaces many of the faces with carefully tailored high-resolution versions designed to fix unnatural complexions, add detail and generally make everyone look more like people, and less like weird, plastic-faced Autons.

 NeilMC is the very definition of a dedicated modder.
 Over the course of a year he has single-handedly replaced almost every environmental texture in the game with a new, high resolution version.
 The resulting texture pack (opens in new tab)makes the Capital Wasteland a vastly more beautiful place, while still retaining Bethesda's original art direction.
 The pack comes in several sizes, so be sure to download the version that best suits the power of your PC.

 The first Fallout Overhaul Kit was a ramshackle arrangement of different updates, moulded into one solid gold mod.
-FOOK 2 improves on every aspect of the first overhaul, adding over 150 new weapons, 30 new items of clothing and 80 odd shiny new textures for existing items.
+FOOK 2 (opens in new tab) improves on every aspect of the first overhaul, adding over 150 new weapons, 30 new items of clothing and 80-odd shiny new textures for existing items.
 Factions and NPCs will now use a much greater range of weaponry and the new clothing adds even more variety to the wasteland.
 FOOK 2 manages to enhance the core Fallout 3 experience and bring more variety and colour to the wasteland, without changing the game you love.
-If you want to combine the huge item update of FOOK2 with the total overhaul of Wanderer's edition, then be sure to grab this patch to make them play well together.
+Note that it will conflict with the total overhaul of Wanderer's edition.

 Sometimes the smallest changes can have a huge effect.
 Fellout (opens in new tab) removes the mucky green smog that hangs over the Capital Wasteland, replacing it with bright, arid sunshine.
 The beautiful new sunsets alone make this worth a download.
 A word of warning, though: With Fellout installed, night time truly is dark.
 Be sure to make use of the upgraded pip boy torch or the night vision modes supplied in FOOK2 and Fallout Wanderer's Edition, or just hide indoors when night falls.